 Circle What You Know

 Teach students to use proofreading marks when editing their own writing.
 Have students use a colored pencil or pen to edit.
+During modeled and shared writing lessons I demonstrate how to use these marks when editing my own pieces.
+I give each student a copy of the proofreading marks to keep in individual writing folders.

 After completing a draft, students use a writer’s checklist to guide them through the editing process on their own writing.